-Performing dump to tape. adding permanent file to dump adding permanent file to dump Determine pre-compression size of secondary storage for ldev1 99 Megabytes of transient objects will be dumped for this device Tape compression enabled.
+Performing dump to tape. adding permanent file to dump adding permanent file to dump Determine pre-compression size of secondary storage for ldevl 99 Megabytes of transient objects will be dumped for this device Tape compression enabled.
 6250 BPI not supported on this tape drive 1600 BPI density set on tape drive tape is ready

 Begin dump of Processor Internal Memory.

 Processor Internal Memory dump complete.

 Begin dump of main memory.

-177 Megabytes of main memory will be dumped .....
+177 Megabytes of main memory will be dumped

 Dump of memory save area complete.

 Main memory dump complete.

+Main memory dump comprete.

-Begin dump of secondary storage for ldev1
+Begin dump of secondary storage for ldevl

-System Startup Functions Dumping System Memory and Secondary Storage
+adding permanent file to dump

+adding permanent file to dump

+99 Megabytes of transient objects will be dumped for this device

+Secondary storage dump for ldev1 complete.